Block of questions 1: Frequently asked questions

 Brochure: Statistics Canada Business Surveys—Your time well invested

 How does Statistics Canada make it easier for businesses to respond?

-Statistics Canada is trying to balance the burden its surveys place on respondents with the need for detailed business statistics.
+Statistics Canada tries to balance the burden its surveys place on business respondents with the need for quality industry statistics and economic indicators.

-Statistics Canada has greatly reduced the response burden by using administrative data that businesses have already filed with government, such as annual tax returns and monthly employee payroll records.
+Statistics Canada has greatly reduced the response burden by using administrative data that businesses and farms have already filed with government, such as tax returns and employee payroll records.

 Fewer and faster monthly surveys

 Monthly surveys provide timely data for monitoring trends in prices, trade, manufacturing and employment.
 Statistics Canada strives to make them easy to complete and to keep them as short as possible.
 In recent years, Statistics Canada has substantially reduced the size of samples for monthly surveys by using administrative data.